sudoalgorithm/SFTP-Service-On-IBM-Cloud-Kubernetes-Services/README.md

 - Once pull is complete, next we need to make changes to this base image and upload it IBM Cloud container registry (Private).

-- Note:- Execute each command step by step
+- Note:- Execute each command mentioned below step by step

   ```
   ibmcloud plugin install container-registry -r Bluemix